Glock: Safety

-Glock pistols lack a traditional on-off safety lever, which Glock markets as an advantage, especially to police departments, as the user is able to fire immediately without separately manipulating a safety.
+Glock pistols lack a traditional on-off safety lever, which Glock markets as an advantage, especially to police departments, as the user can fire immediately without separately manipulating a safety.
 Instead, the pistols are designed with three independent safety mechanisms to prevent accidental discharge.
 The system, designated "Safe Action" by Glock, consists of an external integrated trigger safety and two automatic internal safeties: a firing pin safety and a drop safety.
 The external safety is a small inner lever contained in the trigger.
 Pressing the lever activates the trigger bar and sheet metal connector.
-The firing pin safety is a solid hardened steel pin that, in the secured state, blocks the firing pin channel (disabling the firing pin in its longitudinal axis).
-It is pushed upward to release the firing pin for firing only when the trigger is actuated and the safety is pushed up through the backward movement of the trigger bar.
+The firing pin safety is a solid, hardened steel pin that, in the secured state, blocks the firing pin channel (disabling the firing pin in its longitudinal axis).
+It is pushed upward to release the firing pin, firing only when the trigger is actuated and the safety is pushed up by the backward movement of the trigger bar.
 The drop safety guides the trigger bar in a ramp that is released only when direct rearward pressure is applied to the trigger.
 The three safety mechanisms are automatically disengaged one after the other when the trigger is squeezed, and are automatically reactivated when the trigger is released.

 In 2003, Glock announced the Internal Locking System (ILS) safety feature named Glock Safety Lock.
 The ILS is a manually activated lock located in the back of the pistol's grip.
 It is cylindrical in design and, according to Glock, each key is unique.
-When activated, the lock causes a tab to protrude from the rear of the grip, giving both a visual and tactile indication as to whether the lock is engaged or not.
+When activated, the lock causes a tab to protrude from the rear of the grip, providing both a visual and tactile indication of whether the lock is engaged.
 When activated, the ILS renders the Glock unfireable, as well as making it impossible to disassemble.
 When disengaged, the ILS adds no further safety mechanisms to the Glock pistol.
 The ILS is available as an option on most Glock pistols.
 Glock pistols cannot be retrofitted to accommodate the ILS.
 The lock must be factory-built in Austria and shipped as a special order.